Samarth745/Taylor-Swift-Analysis/readme.md

 Exploring Taylor's songwriting techniques, we analyze her favored rhymes and signature rhyme schemes, providing insights into her lyrical craftsmanship.

 ## Conclusion
-Through this data-driven exploration, we gain a deeper understanding of Taylor Swift's discography, unraveling the complexities of
+Through this data-driven exploration, we gain a deeper understanding of Taylor Swift's discography, unraveling the complexities.